 For information on school pupil transportation for nonpublic school students, please contact Ken Micklash in the Office of School Support Services at (517) 373-1806 or email email@example.com.
 Additional information may be found on MDE’s website http://michigan.gov/schoolbus.

 ATHLETICS and EXTRACURRICULAR ACTIVITIES

 The supervision and control of interscholastic athletics are the responsibility of each local board of education.
 Most local boards have adopted policies as proposed by the Michigan High School Athletic Association.
-Please contact the appropriate local school district or the Michigan High School Athletic Association at (517) 332-5046 or access information from the following Internet address: http://www.mhsaa.com/.
+Please contact the appropriate local school district or the Michigan High School Athletic Association at (517) 332-5046 or access information at http://www.mhsaa.com/.

 In order to participate in public school extracurricular activities, a student should be enrolled part-time in the public school.

-There is no law that requires nonpublic schools to maintain student records.
+There is no law that requires nonpublic schools or home schools to maintain student records.
 Parents are encouraged to maintain student records of progress throughout the year.
 These records will assist public or nonpublic school personnel with placement should the student enroll in a public school.

 TRANSFER OF GRADES and CREDITS

 The granting of credits and placement of students is solely determined by the receiving public or nonpublic school.
 Nonpublic schools and home school families are encouraged to determine what the public school policy is for grade placement and granting of credits should a student decide to return to the public system.
 If a student attends a nonpublic or home school and returns to a public school, the public school generally reevaluates the student for grade placement and the transfer of credit.

 The issuance of report cards, transcripts, and diplomas are the responsibility of the nonpublic school and home school family (based on internal standards).